-Since we recently wrote about logical data recoveries from hard drives and how they structure information, it seems like a good time to tackle a question we are frequently asked.
+Since we recently wrote about logical data recoveries from hard drives and how they structure information, it seems like a good time to tackle a question our data recovery engineers are frequently asked.

 Let’s say you go to the store (or go online) and buy a new 320GB hard drive for $30 or whatever the latest special is on these now basic-level drives.
 Granted, you're more likely to buy larger drives these days, but just bear with me for this example.
 You plug the USB connection to your laptop, go to disk manager, and see the drive show up as 298 GB.
 Or maybe it’s 297.44 GB with a 668 MB Western Digital Smartware virtual CD-ROM partition.
 Either way, the question is: Where did those extra GB's promised on the box go?

 The answer is that kilobytes are counted one way by a computer, and another way by people.
 A Windows operating system relies on binary and counts in base 2, and the marketing conventions are based on familiar base-10 numbers.

 Here’s how it works: Hard drives store data with microscopic patches of metal that are either magnetized or not.
 One patch is a bit, and together eight of them make a byte.

 So, one byte is simply eight tiny switches -- eight 1s or 0s -- resulting in 256 different combinations that can be assigned a value.
 In ASCII code, for example, the byte “01100101” is the letter “e.”
 The number “1” in the text we read is “00110001” in binary code.